 - If the heirs are adults, can they agree upon a fair division of the damages?

-There are special circumstances in Chicago where a beneficiary, not directly related, can receive compensation as well.
+There are special circumstances where a beneficiary, not directly related, can receive compensation as well.

 How Much is the Average Chicago Wrongful Death Lawsuit Settlement?

-“How much is my Chicago Wrongful Death worth?”
+“How much is my Wrongful Death Lawsuit worth?”
 This is a question that we, as Chicago wrongful death attorneys, receive a lot from clients.
 It is hard to say, to be honest.
-The specifics of any Chicago wrongful death lawsuit differ greatly case-by-case.
-So, it’s hard to give an average or expected amount for a Chicago wrongful death lawsuit settlement.
+The specifics of any wrongful death lawsuit differ greatly case-by-case.
+So, it’s hard to give an average or expected amount for a wrongful death lawsuit settlement.